 - a.
-Lay-offs.
 The County shall have the right to reduce the number of jobs in any classification and/or department because of shortage of funds, lack of work, or because of a change in organization or duties.
-The Employee Group's Representative will be given 90 days prior notice before the County eliminates any Employee Group position as proposed in the Executive Budget.
+The Employee Group's Representative will be given 90 days prior notice before the County eliminates any position as proposed in the Executive Budget.
 A summary of position changes will be submitted to the President of the Employee Group's Representative, if any, following the introduction of the County Executive's proposed budget.
-The County will provide at least thirty (30) days notice to the employee and the Employee group representative prior to eliminating any Employee Group position outside of the Budget cycle with the reasons for the elimination stated in the notice.
+The County will provide at least 30 days notice to the employee and the Employee Group's Representative, if any, prior to eliminating any position outside of the Budget cycle with the reasons for the elimination stated in the notice.
 Employees whose jobs have been eliminated shall have the right to bump any junior employee or take a vacant position in their classification and/or in their pay range or classifications in pay ranges below, provided they are qualified and can demonstrate their ability to do the junior employee's job.
 Such junior employees who have lost their positions as a result of a bump, shall have the right to exercise their seniority in the same manner as if their job had been eliminated.
+Employees in multi-range classifications may bump junior employees in pay ranges from the top of the multi-range scale and below, commensurate with the employee's position on the wage scale at the time of the lay-off.
+For example, an employee in range 7-10 may bump into a range 10 and below if the employee has earned sufficient longevity credits to be paid in range 10.
 Employees who are without jobs as a result of a bump or a reduction in the number of positions shall be placed on a re-employment list.
-Employees who do not choose to exercise their bumping rights shall also be placed on the Re-Employment List. - b.
-Re-employment list.
+Employees who do not choose to exercise their bumping rights shall also be placed on the re-employment list. - b.
+Re-Employment List.
 The County shall maintain a re-employment list of such laid off employees.
 Such list shall be in the order of the employee's seniority at the time of the layoff with the most senior being number one on the list.
 Such list shall also show the classification(s) for which employees are qualified.
-Employees on the re-employment list shall maintain seniority as provided in the Seniority Policy of this Handbook and shall maintain recall rights for twenty-four (24) months from date of lay-off. - c.
+Employees on the re-employment list shall maintain seniority as provided in the seniority policy and shall maintain recall rights for twenty-four (24) months from date of lay-off. - c.
 Recall From Lay-Off.
 Employees shall be recalled from lay-off in accordance with their seniority to jobs for which they are qualified.
-The County shall not employ any new employees or temporary or part-time employees in positions for which there exists a qualified employee on the re-employment list.
+The County shall not employ any new employee or temporary or part-time employee in positions for which there exists a qualified employee on the re-employment list.
 Notice of recall shall be sent by the County to the laid-off employee's last known address and the laid-off employee shall be required to respond within two (2) weeks (14 days) from the date of recall.
-Employees who do not respond to such recall notices, shall be dropped from the list and all rights shall be lost.
-Employees who have been bumped into another position may be recalled to their former position or a newly created position, or vacancies in their former department, provided they are qualified. - d.
-Seniority shall be computed from date of hire with the County.
-Only severance of employment or appointment to a supervisory position shall terminate seniority under this section.
+Employees who do not respond to such recall notices, shall be dropped from the list and all rights shall be lost. - d.
+Seniority/Application.
+Seniority for purposes of application of this policy shall be computed from date of hire with the County.
+Only severance of employment or appointment to a supervisory or managerial position shall terminate seniority under this policy.

-SECTION: HR TOPIC: Leave of Absence/Medical Layoff December, 20243
+SECTION: HR TOPIC: Leave of Absence/Disability Layoff December, 20243